 If a director has failed to declare an interest, the matter may be ratified (i.e. approved) by the shareholders after the event.

-The duty to declare an interest in any proposed transaction or arrangement with a company is important and far-reaching and the risks of failure to comply are substantial, for the director personally.
-Director’s should also be alert to the possibility of any conflict of interest and should err on the side of caution in deciding whether or not to inform the other directors of any potential conflict.
+The duty to declare an interest in any proposed transaction or arrangement with a company is important and far-reaching, and the risks of failure to comply are substantial for the director personally.
+Directors should remain alert to the possibility of any conflict of interest and be prudent in deciding whether or not to inform the other directors of a potential conflict.